The Encore Azalea Online Buyers Guide

 They’re salt spray tolerant, making them perfect for Coastal plantings.
 A moderate growth rate makes it easy to maintain this variety at your desired size.

-Romeo actually IS a true Cleyera!
+Romeo is actually a true Cleyera!
 It falls under the scientific name Cleyera japonica, and the common name Japanese Cleyera.
 C. japonica is native to warmer locations in Asia, particularly Japan, Taiwan, and China.
 Local people of the Shintō faith even consider it to be a sacred plant.
 However, ‘Sakaki tree’ is the traditional name in those areas.

 The C. japonica features similarly sized leaves to the Ternstroemia varieties, traditionally 2.5-4 inches long.
 These leaves tend to be oval, shiny, and dark green as well.
 Where True Japanese Cleyera leaves differ, though, is that they have a more defined point on the end.